top of page

 Almost 10 years later the solution to Ennio’s problem seems obvious to me now:

-Less conscious learning.
+Less: conscious learning.

 Conscious learning has its place of course.
 It’s great for subjects like mathematics and the sciences when you have lots of time to retrieve information from your memory.
-But if you actually want to communicate with people, it’s much MUCH less useful for languages.
+But if you actually want to communicate with people, it’s MUCH less useful for languages.

 So…we were speaking about mistakes…